Frequently Asked Questions

 Frequently Asked Questions for EMPOWER and DFPS staff about Region 3E Receivership

-A receiver is an individual appointed by the court to oversee certain operations of an organization when additional oversight and stabilization are needed.
+A receiver is an individual appointed by the Court to oversee certain operations of an organization when additional oversight and stabilization are needed.
 In this case, the receiver will oversee EMPOWER’s case management and executive operations in Region 3E to help stabilize services and help ensure children and families continue receiving safe and consistent support.

 DFPS requested the appointment of a receiver following ongoing monitoring and assessment that identified safety concerns and areas where additional oversight and operational support are needed to strengthen case practice and help ensure the safety and stability of services for children and families.